-Concept Papers, Full Applications, and Replies to Reviewer Comments must be submitted no later than 5p.m.
-ET on the date and time provided on the cover page of this FOA.
+Concept Papers, Full Applications, and Replies to Reviewer Comments must be submitted no later than 11:59 p.m.
+EST on the dates provided on the cover page of this FOA.

 H. INTERGOVERNMENTAL REVIEW

 This FOA is not subject to Executive Order 12372 - Intergovernmental Review of Federal Programs.